 - You cannot be a rural mail carrier who received a "qualified reimbursement."

-However, for a car you lease, if you choose the standard mileage rate, you must use the standard mileage rate method for the entire lease period (including renewals).
+For a car you lease, you must use the standard mileage rate method for the entire lease period (including renewals) if you choose the standard mileage rate.